snowfoxsh/aplang-book/src/std/fs.md

 ## FILE_CREATE

 Creates a new file at the specified path.
-Returns `True` if the file was created successfully.
+Returns `TRUE` if the file was created successfully.

 **Parameters:**
 - `file_path: String` The path where the file should be created.

 **Returns:**
-- `Bool`: `True` if the file was created, `False` if there was an error.
+- `Bool`: `TRUE` if the file was created, `FALSE` if there was an error.

 **Example Usage:**
 ```ap